This blog post was originally published on January 9, 2018, and has been updated to reflect current statistics, trends, and information for 2020.

 According to that same study, the extra effort is paying off.
 Orbit Media reported that 38.9 percent of the bloggers who spent six or more hours writing a blog post felt that they saw “strong results” based on their blogging efforts.

-And that raises one essential questions for businesses that want to get their content noticed this year:
+And that raises one essential question for businesses that want to get their content noticed this year:

-Delegating that task to someone in-house is a great solution, as long as you have a team member who has time for your company’s 2019 blogging efforts and understands content marketing.
+Delegating that task to someone in-house is a great solution, as long as you have a team member who has time for your company’s 2020 blogging efforts and understands emerging content marketing trends.

 Seeking out freelance writers or working with an article writing service or agency is often a more efficient means of collaborating on content without writing it yourself that you’re still proud to promote.
 It’s often the most cost-effective, too (if that matters to you!).